Compute

 • If there is already an HTTPS ingress for the chosen port on the load balancer, the certificate of the new HTTPS ingress must be the same as the certificate of the existing ingress.
 This means that a listener has only one certificate.
 If two certificates, each with a different ingress, are added to the same listener of the same load balancer, only the certificate that was added first will take effect for the load balancer.

-• Domain Name: (Optional) Specify the domain name that will be used for access.
-The domain name has been registered.
-Ensure that the domain name can be mapped to the IP address of the selected load balancer.
+• Domain Name: (Optional) Specify the actual domain name that will be used for access.
+You need to have purchased the domain name and completed ICP filing.
+Ensure that the domain name can be resolved into the service address of the selected load balancer.
 If you have configured a domain name rule, the domain name must always be used for access.

 • Ingress Rule